 Lesson: School:

-Date: Teacher name:
+Date: Teacher name :

-Class: Number prese nt: Number absent:
+Class: Number present: Number absent:

-Learning objectives to which this lesson is contributing
+Learning objective this lesson is cont

-Lesson objectives }
+Lesson objectives

-Vocabulary, termi phrases nology and
+Vocabulary, termin nology and

 Previous learning

 Plan

-Planned timings Planned ac ctivities Resources
+Planned timings Planned ac tivities Resources

 Beginning

 Middle

 End

-Additional informa ation
+Additional informa ition

 Differentiation: How do you plan to give more support?
 How do you plan to challenge the more able learners?
-Assessment: F Health and safety check: ICT links
+Assessment: In planning to che learning?
+Health and safety check: ICT links

-challenge the mor :0 learning?

-challenge the mor :0 learning?

-challenge the mor e able learning?
+Reflection and evaluation

+Reflection Were the lesson objectives realistic?
+What did the learners learn today?
+What was the learning atmosphere like?
+Did my planned differentiation work well?
+Did I stick to timings?
+What changes did I make from my plan and why?
+Use the space below to reflect on your lesson.
+Answer the most relevant questions from the box on the left about your lesson.